keboola/connection-docs/templates/ua-and-ga4-comparison/ua-and-ga4-comparison.md

 * TOC
 {:toc}

-The Google Analytics comparison template is designed to give a quick and comprehensive overview of the differences between data gathered by the Universal Analytics (UA) tool by Google compared to the new Google Analytics 4 (GA4).
+The Google Analytics comparison template is designed to provide a quick and comprehensive overview of the differences between data gathered by Google's Universal Analytics (UA) and Google Analytics 4 (GA4).

 We will guide you through the process of building the UA and GA4 Comparison app using a predefined template.
 To learn more about how templates work, please refer to [this page](https://help.keboola.com/templates/).